v1ctorvinicius/GLFW-GLEW-hello-world-win-10-terminal-compiling/README.md

 glVertex2f(0.0f,   0.5f);
 glEnd();
 ```
-22. you're done, compile with the command line in step 17 and run "main.exe" to see a nice window and triangle popping up on your screen 🧐🤘.
+22. you're done.
+Compile with the command line in step 17 and run "main.exe" to see a nice window and triangle popping up on your screen 🧐🤘.